demizurgous/demizurgous.github.io/README.md

 # used for
-used for MYH's portfolio website
+_gatsby-starter-dimension_ used for MYH's portfolio website

 # gatsby-starter-dimension